XeroxQ/chronograph/README.md

 # Chronograph

-Adds precise timer- and stopwatch functionality to Homey.
+Adds precise timer, stopwatch and transition functionality to Homey.

 [![Build Status](https://travis-ci.com/fellownet/chronograph.svg?branch=master)](https://travis-ci.com/fellownet/chronograph)
 [![Code Climate](https://codeclimate.com/github/fellownet/chronograph/badges/gpa.svg)](https://codeclimate.com/github/fellownet/chronograph)

 ## Features

-* Self-explanatory flow cards for easy integration of timers and stopwatches in your home automation,
+* Self-explanatory flow cards for easy integration of timers, stopwatches and transitions in your home automation,
-* Create timers and stopwatches directly from flow cards, no need for a prior configuration,
+* Create timers, stopwatches and transitions directly from flow cards, no need for a prior configuration,
 * Start timers with a duration in milliseconds (fractional seconds), seconds, minutes, hours or days,
 * Start stopwatches without a predefined end time,
+* Start transitions to gradually change a device parameter over time,
 * Trigger flows at exact timer- or stopwatch durations with millisecond (fractional seconds) precision,
-* Pause and resume timers and stopwatches.
+* Pause and resume timers, stopwatches and transitions with action cards or from within settings,
-* Support for random or computed durations or adjustments using simple math expressions.
+* Support for random or computed durations or adjustments using simple math expressions,
+* All timers, stopwatches and transitions are persistent across Homey restarts.

 **Simple math expressions**